 Product design at the Company is a result of the integrated efforts of its brand management, research and development, manufacturing and sales departments, all of which work together to generate new ideas for golf equipment.
 The Company designs its products to be technologically advanced and has not limited itself in its research efforts by trying to duplicate designs that are traditional or conventional.
 The Company believes it has created a work environment in which new ideas are valued and explored.
-In 2017, 2016 and 2015, the Company invested \$36.6 million, \$33.3 million and \$33.2 million, respectively, in research and development.
+In 2018, 2017 and 2016, the Company invested \$40.8 million, \$36.6 million and \$33.3 million, respectively, in research and development.
 The Company intends to continue to invest substantial amounts in its research and development activities in connection with its development of new products.

-The Company has the ability to create and modify product designs by using computer aided design ("CAD") software, computer aided manufacturing ("CAM") software and computer numerical control milling equipment.
-CAD software enables designers to develop computer models of new product designs.
-CAM software is then used by engineers to translate the digital output from CAD computer models so that physical prototypes can be produced.
+The Company has the ability to create and modify product designs by using computer aided design ("CAD") software, finite element analysis ("FEA") software and structural optimization techniques employing Artificial Intelligence methods.
 Further, the Company utilizes a variety of testing equipment and computer software, including golf robots, launch monitors, a proprietary virtual test center, a proprietary performance analysis system, an indoor test range and other methods to develop and test its products.
-Through the use of these technologies, the Company has been able to accelerate and make more efficient the design, development and testing of new golf clubs and golf balls.
+Through the use of these technologies, the Company has been able to innovate and enhance product performance at the same time accelerating the design, development and testing of new golf clubs and golf balls.

 The Company's soft goods under the Callaway, OGIO and TravisMathew brands are designed and developed internally.
-The design specifications are sent to contract manufacturers who source the raw materials and build the products according to the specifications.
+Design specifications are sent to contract manufacturers who source the raw materials and build the products according to the specifications.